NU-CCRG/Getting-Started/02_SetUp_bashrc.md

 Below you'll see a .bashrc that loads [NCO](http://nco.sourceforge.net), [NCVIEW](http://meteora.ucsd.edu/~pierce/ncview_home_page.html), [NCL](https://www.ncl.ucar.edu), and [Netdcf](https://www.unidata.ucar.edu/software/netcdf/docs/).
 The `module use` command indicates that some software is not available to all QUEST users, but is instead only on the b1045 project space.

+To modify your .bashrc file, you can use `vi`---see how to use vi [here](https://github.com/NU-CCRG/Getting-Started/blob/master/01_Using%20QUEST.md#vi-text-editor)

 ```
 # .bashrc